Abruzzo – History

 While the road to Roman colonization was costly to the local inhabitants of early Abruzzo, the influence the Romans had on the area was highly impactful.

 As such a strong empire, the Romans had the ability to build up the area with improved infrastructure.
-During this process, the Romans destroyed existing cities to create new city-colonies that featured theaters, spas, baths, amphitheaters, and other important public spaces and buildings.
-The most important role the Romans played in advancing Abruzzo and the Roman Empire, however, was the construction of new roads – which would connect Rome to the Adriatic Coast.
+During this process, the Romans destroyed existing cities to create new city-colonies that featured theaters, spas, baths, amphitheaters, and other public spaces and buildings.
+The most important role the Romans played in advancing Abruzzo and the Roman Empire as a whole, however, was the construction of new roads – which would connect Rome to the Adriatic Coast.

 Abruzzo Throughout the Middle Ages and Beyond

 The productivity of Abruzzo’s expansion was stopped at the fall of the Roman Empire.
-Then in the 6thcentury the Lombardi arrived and colonized the area, calling it Aprutium.
+During the Middle Ages the region was known as Aprutium, which possibly refers to a pre-Roman Italic tribe.
 Under the rule of Charlemagne – also commonly known as Charles the Great – some of the area’s most notable architecture was built.
 Many of the important buildings form this time are still around to be seen today, including various abbeys and religious structures.

-Around 1000 AD, the Normans arrived and would take control of Abruzzo in a little over a century.
-Visits to modern day Abruzzo will reveal a variety of Norman influences remaining throughout the region, especially in terms of architecture.
+1,000 AD saw the arrival of the Normans who would take control of Abruzzo in a little over a century.
+Visits to modern day Abruzzo reveal a variety of Norman influences that remain throughout the region, especially in terms of architecture.

-In 1233, Frederick II of Sweden unified the territory of Abruzzo, reorganizing the region and naming Sulmona as the capital city.
-The city of L’Aquila was founded in 1254 and would become one of the main cities – second only to Naples.
-Around the same time, Cistercian Benedictines made vast improvements to the areas economic and social status of Abruzzo.
+In 1233, Frederick II, the Holy Roman Emperor, unified the territory of Abruzzo, reorganizing the region and naming Sulmona as the capital city.
+The city of L’Aquila was founded in 1254 and would become one of the main cities in the Kingdom of Naples – second only to Naples.
+Around the same time, Cistercian Benedictines made vast improvements to the area's economic and social status.

 New buildings were constructed throughout the region, such as the churches of Santa Caterina and Sant’Agostino in L’Aquila.
-One of the key remnants of this time period, which visitors can still see today, are the interior of many medieval churches that were redecorated to reflect the ornate sensibilities of the Baroque style.
+A key remnant of this time period, which visitors can still see today, is the interior of many medieval churches that were redecorated to reflect the ornate sensibilities of the Baroque style.

-Following the Spanish rule, Austria ruled Abruzzo until 1734 when Napoleon took over.
+Following Spanish rule, the French Bourbon Kings had dominion over Abruzzo until Napoleon took over.
 During his time as the leader of the region, Napoleon would abolish feudalism and reform the region in a variety of ways.
 At this point in time, the economy of Abruzzo thrived, but mainly near the coast.

 Modern Day Development

-After World War I fascism thrived in Abruzzo due to the vast gap between the region’s social classes.
-During World War II, the region was devastated by the Nazi army, who killed many of Abruzzo’s civilians and destroyed a large portion of the area.
+After World War I, fascism thrived in Abruzzo due to the vast gap between the region’s social classes.
+During World War II, the region was home to two prisoner of war camps and it underwent significant destruction due to its location along the German Winter Line.

-Reconstruction and rebuilding of the region was slow, and the bulk of its repairs didn’t occur until the 60’s.
-The pinnacle of the area’s growth was in the mid-70’s to 80’s.
+Reconstruction and rebuilding of the region was slow, and the bulk of its repairs did not occur until the 60s.
+The pinnacle of the area’s growth was in the mid-70s to 80s.
 Today, Abruzzo is a developed area that preserves its agrarian and rural background.

-Abruzzo is known as the “greenest region in Europe” due to its large number of national parks, which began to be established in the 90’s.
-Nearly one third of Abruzzo’s territory is set aside for these parks and reserves, including the National park of Abruzzo, the Gran Sasso National Park, and the Maiella National Park
+Abruzzo is known as the “greenest region in Europe” due to its large number of national parks, which were first established in the 90s.
+Nearly one-third of Abruzzo’s territory is set aside for these parks and reserves, including the National Park of Abruzzo, the Gran Sasso National Park, and the Maiella National Park.